1981

 The cow on the right looks like a child's drawing with her innocent gaze and big udder.
 The line drawing is filled with colors but the artist avoids as always the classical artistic language: the color of one of the legs of the beast is outside the line drawing.

 Made in a country with an incomparable artistic past, this painting is a fresco on the theme of life (milk) and death (bones) by a very young man eager for thrills and glory.
-The field is estimated $ 25M for sale by Christie's in New York on May 13, lot 55B.
+It was sold for $ 37M from a lower estimate of $ 25M by Christie's on May 13, 2015, lot 55B.

 Jean-Michel painted during the trip.
 His mixed techniques on canvas 221 x 401 cm starring in life size a character and a cow is even his largest artwork from that seminal year as if he already desired to escape Annina Nosei's basement.